LeonardoSaccotelli/Cost-Sensitive-Learning-For-Myocardial-Infarction-Mortality-Prediction/README.md

 * **Cost-Sensitive Learning:** Implementation of the `class_weight` parameter across models to assign a higher penalty to **DEAD** misclassifications, forcing the algorithms to prioritize the minority class.
    * _balanced_ : uses the values of y to automatically adjust weights inversely proportional to class frequencies in the input data as `n_samples / (n_classes * np.bincount(y))`
    * _cost_sensitive_cost_matrix_ : use the business cost matrix following the rule `FN=10:FP=1 → DEAD=10, ALIVE=1` to adjust the class weights.
-* **Resampling:** Fully support to `imbalanced-learn` resampling method to undersample the majority class or oversample the minority class
+* **Resampling:** Fully support to `imbalanced-learn` resampling method to undersample the majority class or oversample the minority class.

 The framework implements two main strategies to handle the class distribution during the evaluation phase:
 * **Standard Threshold:** Models use a fixed 0.5 probability threshold.